This example shows the workflow to implement the Black-Litterman model with the

 3) Find .

 Multiply both sides of with to output .
-Here, the Benchmark is assumed to be the Sharpe ratio maximizing and this is used as market Sharpe ratio.
+Here, the Benchmark is assumed to be maximizing the Sharpe ratio and the corresponding value is used as market Sharpe ratio.
 Alternatively, you can calibrate an annualized Sharpe ratio to be 0.5, which leads to

 sqrt(252) . is the standard deviation of the market portfolio.